 Water quality standards or criteria are established for each of these uses with the most stringent associated with domestic water supply and fish and aquatic life.
 TDEC assesses the water quality status of the streams, rivers, and lakes annually.
 Additionally, the federal CWA requires all states to identify all waters where required pollution controls are not sufficient to attain or maintain applicable water quality standards and to establish priorities for the development of limits based on the severity of the pollution and the sensitivity of the established uses of those waters.
 States are required to submit reports to the EPA.
 The term "303(d) list" refers to the list of impaired and threatened streams and water bodies identified by the state.
-Clinch River/Melton Hill Reservoir, including the lower portion of Bullrun Creek, is included in TDEC's 303(d) list as impaired due to chlordane and polychlorinated biphenyls (PCBs) with the potential impairment source as contaminated sediments (TDEC 2022c).
+Clinch River/Melton Hill Reservoir, including the lower portion of Bullrun Creek, is included in TDEC's 303(d) list as impaired due to chlordane and polychlorinated biphenyls (PCBs).
+BRF does not discharge these compounds.
+This impairment is associated with legacy contaminated sediments (TDEC 2022b, TDEC 2022c).